The Whisper I Ignored (and Paid For)

 The Adult-self is always there, always whispering, always trying to get your attention.

-Because the sooner you listen to whatever it is your Adult-self is trying to get you to notice, see, or act on—the less painful the delivery.
+Because the sooner you listen to whatever your Adult-self is trying to get you to see or act on—the less painful the delivery.
+And trust me, I’d choose listening over limping any day.